-Often we can arrange for z and components of y to correspond one-to-one, but this form also includes the case where the data and the system values do not match-up precisely, and interpolation or averaging is required.
-With (11), we have a joint belief specification for $\{y, z\}$, and we can update our beliefs about y using the observed value for z, namely \tilde{z} .
+Often we can arrange for z and components of y to correspond one-to-one, but this form also includes the case where the data and the system, the latter structured according to the simulator output, do not match-up precisely, and interpolation or averaging is required.
+With (11), we have a joint belief specification for $\{y, z\}$ , and we can update our beliefs about y using the observed value for z, namely $\tilde{z}$ .